cncf/toc/reviews/incubation-falco.md

 ### Integrations

 Integrations have been a major focus of the Falco team over the last year.
-Falco's usefulness is magnified when it's data can be easily sent to an end user's existing Ops and SRE tooling.
+Falco's usefulness is magnified when its data can be easily sent to an end user's existing Ops and SRE tooling.
 The Falco project can count over 40 integrations in a number of categories.

 - **Orchestrators:** Kuberenetes, Mesosphere
 - **Container runtime:** Docker, Containerd, CRI-O, rkt, lxc